Institution of Textile Engineers and Technologists

 The Institution of Textile Engineers and Technologists, simply known as ITET, is a Bangladeshi professional organisation of technical personnels with institutional qualifications in textiles education.
 It is the oldest and most influential of its kind in the country.
 It works as an umbrella for all textile engineers and technicians actively working in the textile industry of Bangladesh.

 The organisation has its headquarters at Uttara sector in Dhaka City.
 It holds strong affiliation with the Textile Engineering Division of IEB.
-Department of Textiles of the government of the People's Republic of Bangladesh frequently takes advise and suggestions of this professionals' association to its consideration for the continuous growth of the industry. it has its 14th Executive Committee operating within its 14th Council, the highest board of directors, responsible for the regulation of the institution.
+Department of Textiles of the government of the People's Republic of Bangladesh frequently takes advice and suggestions of this professionals' association to its consideration for the continuous growth of the industry.
+As of 31 October 2024, ITET, Bangladesh-14th Central Council was declared dissolved with resignation.
+An interim convening committee has been formed to restore the tradition of ITET and conduct a constructive election with the participation of all, determine the course of action according to the needs of the members and reform it.
+Engineer Ehsanul Karim Kaiser became the convener.
+Moreover, Engineer Md.
+Shamsuzzaman CIP and Engineer ATM Shamsu Uddin Khan became the co-conveners and Engineer Md.
+Enayet Hossain became the member secretary.

+In order to restore the active participation and enthusiasm for opinions of all in all the activities of ITET as before, tested and qualified organizers have been coordinated.In order to continue the previous achievements and take quick steps to solve urgent problems in a timely manner, seven more standing committees have been formed for Finance, Membership, Seminar, Innovation and Skill Development Committee, Social Welfare and Event Management Committee, Press and Publications Committee, Sports & Cultural Committee and Office Management Committee with the aim of reforming ITET.